Common College Accommodations for Dyslexia

 Conclusion

 Getting accommodations in higher education is a process.
+Here’s two articles to help you understand the process further: The Interactive Process: This is not an IEP meeting, and Four Steps to Get Disability Accommodations for College Students.
 Knowing that process and being prepared for it is essential for students with disabilities.
 Although there are some commonalities with accommodations across students with disabilities, each student will have a list of accommodations specifically tailored to their needs.
-This article outlined some of the many accommodations available.
-These are just some of the many accommodations available.
-The consultation with accessibility staff will determine the best accommodations for you.
+Students with dyslexia should understand their disability and what types of accommodations are effective for them.